petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 ### Executing a Post-Upgrade Reindex

-After upgrading to DXP 7.3, execute a full search re-index.
+After upgrading to DXP 7.3, execute a full search reindex.

 1. Open the _Global Menu_ and go to _Control Panel_ &rarr; _Search_.